-The board is provided with 16 relays outputs for 5 A loads, with normally open contacts, whose status is visualized by 16 LEDs.
-Each line is driven directly by the signals of the 40 pins socket or indirectly by the I/O expander, it is buffered through a specific driver and then connected to three comfortable quick release screw terminal connector to simplify interfacement to the field signals.
+The board is provided with 8 relays outputs for 5 A loads, with normally open contacts, whose status is visualized by 8 LEDs.
+Each line is driven directly by the signals of the 40 pins socket, it is buffered through a specific driver and then connected to two comfortable quick release screw terminal connectors to simplify interfacement to the field signals.